-Public real-time chat, such as AIM, Google Talk, Kik or Windows Live Messenger, will not be used by individual pupils.
+Public real-time chat will not be used by individual pupils.
 External social media sites, such as Facebook and Twitter will also not be used.

 In addition:

 - incoming mail will be regarded as public; - children will not have individual external email addresses - local internet forums will be closely supervised by the class teacher - pupils will be taught how to safely manage their internal email